 It may be time to call in a PR firm

 This can all be a lot to remember and, additionally, many companies just don’t have the time, manpower or expertise to handle it all.
 Let the experts at Axia manage your media relations for you.
 We can maximize your positive news coverage for publicity, increased visibility and, of course, profitability.
-Download our free e-book Learn Media Relations from the Media or contact us today to learn more.
+Download our e-book Learn Media Relations from the Media or contact us today to learn more.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter at @axiapr.